 Specialized Pediatric Treatment

-Sleep disorders may lead to inability to get up in time for school, daytime moodiness, irritability, lack of focus in class, and significant behavioral and learning problems.
+A sleep disorder is characterized by a disturbance of normal sleep patterns.
+Problems may range from insufficient or unrefreshing sleep, bedtime settling problems or sleep walking to more serious conditions such as sleep apnea and narcolepsy.
+If not treated, sleep disorders can become serious enough to interfere with normal physical, mental and emotional functioning, possibly leading to an inability to get up in time for school, daytime moodiness, irritability, lack of focus in class, and significant behavioral and learning problems.
 Substance abuse and absenteeism are known to occur.
-Some sleep disorders are serious enough to cause adverse cardiovascular and metabolic effects.
-Subtle symptoms may include:
+Some sleep disorders are serious enough to cause adverse effects on the body, specifically the heart and lungs.

 - Poor school performance

-We evaluate and treat the following pediatric sleep disorders:
+We evaluate and treat children and adolescents for the following sleep disorders:

 - Online: Make an appointment